bcit-ci/CodeIgniter/user_guide_src/source/helpers/captcha_helper.rst

    in the captcha folder before it will be deleted.
 The default is two hours.
 -  **word_length** defaults to 8, **pool** defaults to '0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ'
+-  If any of the **colors** values is missing, it will be replaced by the default.

 Adding a Database
 -----------------